AleksanderAlt/Study_Networking/README.md

 ## IP aadressid

 IP adress types:
+- IPv4:
-- IPv4 separated by dots . + NAT
+    -separated by dots .
+    -32-bit
+    -4 octet
+    -used with NAT
+- IPv6:
-- IPv6 separated by colon :
+    -separated by colon :